wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.2.8 =
+- Updated the swedish language translation file.
+- Code refactoring: moved all the init hook tasks to a separate class.
+- Increased the size of admin nav tab menu items so they are easy to see.
+- Made all the admin menu title size consistent accross all the menus.
+- Updated the admin menu dashicon icon to a nicer looking one.
+- You can now create and configure PayPal buy now button for membership payment from the payments menu.

 = 2.2.7 =
 - Added Japanese language translation to the plugin.
 The translation was submitted by Mana.